suncoast-devs/handbook/lessons/career-prep/portfolios.md

 If a project isn't working 100% because you are still working on it, add a note that it is a work in progress.
 Even go as far as to add wording around what the end goal is or what features you plan to add.

-After graduation or when looking for new positions, start working on a  freelance or real-world projects that you can add to your portfolio.
+After graduation or when looking for new positions, start working on freelance or real-world projects that you can add to your portfolio.
 Your work should be a mix of what you have done and what you want to do.

 The most import things to remember about your projects are:
 - Don't present anything you aren't proud of